revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-Consider you have a some **.txt file**, this code is used to read that text file.
+Consider you have some **.txt file**, the following code is used to read that text file.

 ```python
 def file_read(fname):